halcyondream/halcyondream.github.io/_posts/2024-09-03-Exploring-Docker-Misconfigurations.md

 Many of these recommendations are aligned with [OWASP guidance on container security](https://cheatsheetseries.owasp.org/cheatsheets/Docker_Security_Cheat_Sheet.html).

-Note that we got RCE pretty quickly, and explored a few ways to do so.
+Without those two protections, we abused the daemon and got RCE pretty quickly, and then explored a few ways to do so.
 During an engagement, you should look for these attack vectors: on the host system, Docker configuration, and container application.
 This can help you make a case to upgrade or move away from a weak solution, and look towards one that is resilient in the face of classic attacks.

+The intended purpose of this system is still a bit of a mystery.
+The daemon over TCP, coupled with the privileged container, seems redundant, and sends an unclear message about its use cases.
+Each case could, on its own, serve the needs of container orchestration or CI/CD pipelines, albeit with its own caveats and security considerations; TCP via key-based TLS or SSH may be the better route.

+Or, they could use something else. *Anything* else.